orcestra-campaign/book/orcestra_book/hera5.md

 ## Plotting examples

-The below plotting examples show some typical usecases and the respective [`healpy`](https://healpy.readthedocs.io/en/latest/index.html) functions that are frequently used in the analysis.

-+++

 ### 2m temperature at the BCO in Aug-Sep 2020

 We would like to plot the 2m air temperature at one location, the BCO, in August and September 2020.